 Every good plan needs a way to measure progress and demonstrate that your program is successful during and following your social marketing campaign.
 Grant providers love to hear that you have evaluation plans so you can truly assess and report how your program is working.
 Evaluating your program's success will help you spread your message to an expanded target audience.
 Understanding the program's shortcomings will also help strengthen it in the future.
-We suggest that the following may be a useful way to organize the evaluation part of your program:
+We suggest the following may be a useful way to organize the evaluation part of your program:

 - Inputs: What resources have been or will be allocated to the social marketing campaign or program effort?
-Be sure to track volunteer time, any items donated (computers, printers, services), and general office items. - Outputs: What program activities were or will be conducted to influence the target audience to perform the desired behavior (e.g. rain barrel workshops)? - Outcomes: How did the target audience respond to the outputs that were carried out (e.g. number of homeowners that came to a rain barrel workshop who later successfully installed their rain barrel)? - Impact: List quantifiable indicators that show levels of impact as a result of your program (e.g. approximate gallons of stormwater that are now collected in a rain barrel versus running off into the local waterway in a 1-inch storm event).
+Be sure to track volunteer time, any items donated (computers, printers, services), and general office items - Outputs: What program activities were or will be conducted to influence the target audience to perform the desired behavior (e.g. rain barrel workshops)? - Outcomes: How did the target audience respond to the outputs that were carried out (e.g. number of homeowners that came to a rain barrel workshop who later successfully installed their rain barrel)? - Impact: List quantifiable indicators that show levels of impact as a result of your program (e.g. approximate gallons of stormwater that are now collected in a rain barrel versus running off into the local waterway in a 1-inch storm event)

+Return on Investment

-Return on Investment: List any improvements in social and environmental conditions and assess the value of those improvements versus the money spent to achieve them (e.g. if you helped your target audience install 200 55-gallon rain barrels, your organization has reduced stormwater entering the local waterway by 11,000 gallons, reducing erosion and saving homeowners \$XXX in potable water costs (for irrigation) neighborhood-wide).
+Understanding the return on investment can help when explaining to funders why investing in your program is worthwhile, as well as help demonstrate success.
+To understand what your return on investment is, list any improvements in social and environmental conditions and assess the value of those improvements versus the money spent to achieve them (e.g. if you helped your target audience install 200 55-gallon rain barrels, your organization has reduced stormwater entering the local Chesapeake RiverWise Communities 14 waterway by 11,000 gallons, reducing erosion and saving homeowners money in utility fees).

 We have only scratched the surface of what's involved in successful promotional strategies and social marketing campaigns.
 While this may seem like a complicated process, more and more funders are seeking programs that have thoughtfully developed this type of strategy.
 Repeatedly communicating effective messages is a well-known and proven educational tool.
-The recommended resources in this section will prove invaluable as you embark on your own marketing your own program.
+The recommended resources in this section will prove invaluable as you embark on marketing your own program.